mandusm/pi-ollama-cloud/README.md

 # pi-ollama-cloud

-Ollama Cloud provider plugin for [Pi](https://github.com/badlogic/pi-mono) coding agent.
+Ollama Cloud provider plugin for the [Pi](https://pi.dev) coding agent.

 Registers Ollama Cloud as a model provider with dynamically fetched models, and provides `ollama_web_search` and `ollama_web_fetch` tools that use the [Ollama Cloud web search API](https://docs.ollama.com/capabilities/web-search) - no local Ollama server required.